-If a qualifying solar power system is installed in 2022, there is a tax credit for 26% of the total system cost.
-For systems installed in 2023, there is a 22% tax credit available.
-And the federal solar tax credit applies to the total system cost, including the equipment and installation expenses.
+If a qualifying solar power system is installed from 2022 – 2032, there is a tax credit for 30% of the total system cost.
+For systems installed in 2033 and 2034, the tax credit available will be 26% and 22%, respectively.
+The federal solar tax credit applies to the total system cost, including the equipment and installation expenses.
 Speak with a tax expert to determine if you can take advantage of this tax credit.

 Also, some local governments or utility companies offer incentives for installing renewable energy systems or solar batteries.
 In some cases, these programs involve cash rebates for installing a solar PV system or a state tax credit.
 Also, in some states, solar homeowners can earn money for selling Solar Renewable Energy Certificates (SRECs), in addition to the utility savings.

 Note that these state and local programs vary by location, so it is critical to determine if there are incentives in your area and if you qualify.
 Refer to the DSIRE database for information on local incentives and programs through utility companies.

 How Can I Get Solar Panels For Less Money Up-Front?

 Solar loans are a way for homeowners to go solar for little or no money down.
 Solar financing options commonly cover the entire cost of the project, including the equipment, labor, interconnection, and permitting expenses.
 Often, solar installers partner with financing companies that offer products specifically designed for residential solar systems.
 Sometimes, monthly payments for the loans are less than utility bill savings unless the loan has a really short term.